Jmtechh/Manually-adding-a-virtual-machine-to-a-domain/README.md

 <img src="https://i.imgur.com/sYmV3M8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+The next thing I did was on the client vm I went into settings and added the client to the domain of the domain vm by searching the domains name and adding it.

 <img src="https://i.imgur.com/UxPTimw.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

+To confirm that the client vm is apart of the domain I went into the domain vm and opened up Active Directory.
+From there I went to the computer section which displays all connected devices that have been added to the domain.

 <img src="https://i.imgur.com/utmF0wn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>